korzan1907/fs-collector/README.md

 1. __About Collector__ - About information for Collector.
 2. __Start Timer__ - Set and start a timer.
 3. __Clear Timer__ - Clear and reset the timer display information.
-4. __Clear Stats__ - Reset the information that is shown on the Statistics tab.
+4. __Update course catalog__ - Update the available courses by retrieving the latest course catalog from the instructor.
+5. __Language__ - Select the user interface language.
+Choices are English, French, German, and Spanish.

 ![](mdimages/menu_student.png)
 --